huggingface/lerobot/examples/7_get_started_with_real_robot.md

 The `robot_type="koch"` is used to set the associated settings and calibration process.
 For instance, we activate the torque of the gripper of the leader Koch v1.1 arm and position it at a 40 degree angle to use it as a trigger.

-For the [Aloha bimanual robot](https://aloha-2.github.io), we would use `robot_type="aloha"` to set different settings such as setting secondary ID for shadow joints (shoulder, elbow).
+For the [Aloha bimanual robot](https://aloha-2.github.io), we would use `robot_type="aloha"` to set different settings such as a secondary ID for shadow joints (shoulder, elbow).
 Specific to Aloha, LeRobot comes with default calibration files stored in in `.cache/calibration/aloha_default`.
 Assuming the motors have been properly assembled, no manual calibration step is expected.
 If you need to run manual calibration, simply update `calibration_dir` to `.cache/calibration/aloha`.

 **Calibrate and Connect the ManipulatorRobot**